what3words/w3w-android-map-components/README.md

 To use Mapbox Maps on your app follow the quick start tutorial on Mapbox developer portal here: https://docs.mapbox.com/android/navigation/guides/get-started/install/

-After a succesful Mapbox map run, you can start using our MapboxWrapper, using the following steps:
+After a succesful Mapbox map run, you can start using our MapboxWrapper following these steps:

 activity_main.xml
 ```Kotlin